 The standard walking course for the entire pilgrimage generally takes between 40 and 60 days.

-There are pilgrims who are called “substitute pilgrims” who do the trek for a fee on behalf of clients whocontacted them through the Internet.
+There are pilgrims called “substitute pilgrims” who do the trek for a fee on behalf of clients who contact them through the Internet.

-The pilgrims, also known as henro, are treated with great reverence and hospitality in Shikoku, often givenosettai (money and food) and free lodging, by random people they meet along the way.
+Pilgrims, also known as henro, are treated with great reverence and hospitality in Shikoku, often given osettai (money and food) and free lodging by random people they meet along the way.

-It is said that white is worn during the Shikoku pilgrimage because long ago some pilgrims would collapsefrom the physical exertion and die during the pilgrimage, and the white robes could serve as their burialclothes.
+It is said that white is worn during the pilgrimage because long ago some pilgrims would collapse from physical exertion and die during the pilgrimage and the white robes could serve as their burial clothes.
 The color white also carries the meaning that all pilgrims are equal in front of the Buddha.

 The Shikoku pilgrimage is the only known pilgrimage going in a circular direction.
 And it doesn’t need to becompleted in numerical order.
-In fact, it is believed that going in reverse will bring you three times the divinefavor than going in standard order.
+In fact, it is believed that going in reverse will bring you three times the divine favor than going in standard order will.